lldap/lldap/example_configs/duo_auth_proxy.md

 You can also choose to host it natively or generate your own image using the official instructions.

+# Connecting a Service to Duo Auth Proxy
+This section demonstrates how to connect a service to Duo Auth Proxy, using Jellyfin as an example.
+You can follow the same approach for other services.
 ## Preparing Jellyfin

 Ensure Jellyfin is set up and added to the `auth` network: